Tomasoares/weather-api/README.md

 Also, inside /config subfolder, there's an application.yml that will be loaded when the application boots up:

 - To add a new user, below "users" element, add a new key:value pair such as "testuser:testpassword", so when authenticating, that pair will be recognized by the API.
+Example:

+users:
+  syneliencedocker: syneliencedocker
+  testuser: testpassword

 - Weather-api needs an Api Key from the Open Weather API to do requests.
 To configure it, change "api-key" value inside open-weather element to one refering to your registered user on Open Weather API.